Tom Brady: 2003 and 2004 seasons: Back-to-back Super Bowl wins

-2005–2008: Beginning of Super Bowl drought and injury

 2005 and 2006 seasons

-During the 2005 season, injuries suffered by running backs Corey Dillon, Patrick Pass, and Kevin Faulk forced the Patriots to rely more on Brady's passing.
-Brady also had to adjust to new center Russ Hochstein and running back Heath Evans.
+During the 2005 season, injuries suffered by running backs forced the Patriots to rely more on Brady's passing.
+Brady had to adjust to new center Russ Hochstein and running back Heath Evans.
+Brady won AFC Offensive Player of the Week for his Week 5 350-yard, three-touchdown victory over the Falcons.
 Brady finished the season with 4,110 yards and 26 touchdowns, the former of which led the league.
 He and the Patriots finished with a 10–6 record, winning their third straight AFC East title.
-He was named to his third Pro Bowl at the end of the season.
+He was named to his third Pro Bowl.

-In the playoffs, Brady recorded 201 passing yards and three passing touchdowns to help lead the Patriots to a 28–3 victory over the Jacksonville Jaguars in the Wild Card Round.
+In the playoffs, Brady recorded 201 passing yards and three passing touchdowns to lead the Patriots to a 28–3 victory over the Jacksonville Jaguars in the Wild Card Round.
 In the Divisional Round the Patriots lost 27–13 to the Denver Broncos.
-Brady threw for 341 yards in the game with one touchdown and two interceptions in the first playoff loss of his career after ten consecutive victories.
-After the season's end, it was revealed that Brady had been playing with a sports hernia since December.
+Brady threw for 341 yards in the game with one touchdown and two interceptions in his first playoff loss, after ten victories.
+After the season's end, it was revealed Brady had been playing with a sports hernia since December.

 In 2006, Brady led the Patriots to a 12–4 record and the fourth seed in the AFC playoffs.
 Brady finished the regular season with 3,529 yards and 24 touchdowns.
-He was not among the players initially selected to the Pro Bowl, although he was offered an injury-replacement selection when San Diego Chargers quarterback Philip Rivers was forced to withdraw.
-Brady ended up declining the invitation.
+He was not among the players initially selected to the Pro Bowl, though was offered an injury-replacement selection when Chargers quarterback Philip Rivers was forced to withdraw; Brady declined.